meshhq/mesh-interview-task/README.md

 }
 ```

 The server should not contain any hard coded information.
 Rather, all information contained in the payload should come directly from Github's API.
+It is up to you how the integration should be build and the Github data should be processed.

 ### Project Quality